KatherineMichel/digital-commonplace/README.md

 https://dev.to/kenmazaika/heres-what-you-can-learn-in-10-minutes-that-will-be-useful-for-the-rest-of-your-programming-career
-http://programmers.stackexchange.com/questions/46716/what-technical-details-should-a-programmer-of-a-web-application-consider-before | web development - What technical details should a programmer of a web application consider before making the site public? - Programmers Stack Exchange https://news.ycombinator.com/item?id=18000410 | Ask HN: What topics/subjects are worth learning for a new software engineer? | Hacker News
+http://programmers.stackexchange.com/questions/46716/what-technical-details-should-a-programmer-of-a-web-application-consider-before | web development - What technical details should a programmer of a web application consider before making the site public? - Programmers Stack Exchange https://news.ycombinator.com/item?id=18000410 | Ask HN: What topics/subjects are worth learning for a new software engineer? | Hacker News https://twitter.com/Vagishagupta23/status/1286394188112699393 | Vagisha Gupta on Twitter: "What is the next thing you do if you can't find a solution on stackoverflow?" / Twitter https://twitter.com/shanselman/status/1285821908672380928 | Scott Hanselman on Twitter: "Getting a talk ready for new coders.
+What are some common things later-in-career coders ALWAYS check for?
+What can we teach them?
+IP addresses SSL Certs Ports/Firewalls DNS What directory are you in?
+What file do you think you’re accessing?" / Twitter https://news.ycombinator.com/item?id=23849070 | Ask HN: How do I teach intermediate Python engineering skills? | Hacker News

 That site design I like